 The result being that about 90% of all people being diagnosed are labeled as Depressed, Bipolar, Add/Adhd, Ptsd, or some form of a Dual Diagnosis that includes addiction. !

-In deference to academic needs for a more robust clinical training, the objective of the section on Assessments' is three-fold;
+In deference to academic needs for a more robust clinical training, the objectives of the section on Assessments is directed toward the following areas of interest :

 Going further; not only do we need to tweak the general categories detected, but sub-categories under each label. e.g. Mood Disorder : Bipolar mixed, Bipolar Depressed, Bipolar Manic, Dysthymia, cyclothymia, Grieving, ...
 Doing so, involves diligence in recognizing that many depressive symptoms may not be the result of a mood disorder, but rather within the presence of addiction, or anxiety, or OCD.